Huge jump in pay confidence among UK workers, index reveals

-Read moreDetailsRegular wages grew by 7.8% between April and June 2023, according to the latest data from the Office for National Statistics (ONS).
-The figure represents the highest annual growth...
+Read moreDetailsRegular wages (excluding bonuses) grew by 7.8% between May and July 2023, according to the latest data from the Office for National Statistics (ONS).
+The figure is the same...

 Seasoned professionals examine the challenges and innovations in today’s employee benefits, reward and HR sector.
 Every episode, they will unbox a key issue and unpack what it really means for employers and how they can tackle it.